joelwk/chanscope-knowledge-agents/api/README_REQUESTS.md

 ## Overview

-The Knowledge Agent API provides a comprehensive set of endpoints for querying and analyzing data from 4chan.
+The Knowledge Agent API provides a comprehensive set of endpoints for querying and analyzing data from multiple social media platforms.
 The API follows RESTful principles and returns responses in JSON format.

 ## Base URLs